Alamin-Ahammed/Alamin-Ahammed/README.md

 - 👋 Hi, I’m @Alamin-Ahammed
+- 🤓 I know <b>HTML CSS Javascript React Firebase Material UI. </b>
 - 👀 I’m interested in web-development,ethical hacking, and also in competitive programming.
-- 🌱 I’m currently learning React, Basic DSA.
+- 🌱 I’m currently Data Structures and Algorithms.
 - 💞️ I’m looking to collaborate on React based project.
 - 📫 How to reach me ?
 - simple......